Creating and managing change requests using Smart IT

 For more information, see the link for "Smart IT Permissions" in Related topics.

 Smart IT helps you manage change requests through the following phases:

 Initiate and record

 Smart IT provides a wizard-like interface for creating change requests with or without a change template.
 The wizard helps you provide essential information about the change, such as its class (standard, normal, no impact, emergency, expedited, latent), affected configuration items (CIs), scheduled dates, risk level, and supporting documents.
 After you have provided a minimum set of data, you can save the change request as Draft.

 An appropriate risk level is provided if you create the change request by using a template.
-You can also have the system calculate the risk level by answering questions configured by the administrator, or you can manually select a risk level from 1 (lower risk) to 5 (higher risk).
-If you need to perform impact analysis (for example, by using the BMC Atrium Impact Simulator) or if you want to generate risk reports, you must use the mid-tier based UI for the BMC Change Management application in the BMC Remedy IT Service Management (ITSM) Suite.
-See "Atrium Impact Simulator analysis for change requests" and "Working with reports" in Related topics.
+You can also have the system calculate the risk level by answering questions that the administrator has configured, or you can manually select a risk level from 1 (lower risk) to 5 (higher risk).
+If you want to generate risk reports, you must use the mid-tier-based UI for the BMC Change Management application in the BMC Remedy IT Service Management (ITSM) Suite.
+See "Working with reports" in Related topics.

-You can provide various kinds of documentation for a change request in Smart IT, such as a Business Justification, Technical Design, Backout Plan, and Test Plan.
+You can provide various kinds of documentation for a change request in Smart IT, such as Business Justification, Technical Design, Backout Plan, and Test Plan.
 You must determine the type and number of documents that are needed based on the class of change and the requirements of your organization.
+People reviewing and updating the change can also add notes such as the results of installation processes and testing.
 You can enter information as text or you can upload files.
-People reviewing and updating the change can also add notes, such as the results of installation processes and testing.

 Review and authorize